Trusted Paris itineraries & local intel since 2003

 How Do Locals in Paris Celebrate Bastille Day?

-Locals in Paris celebrate Bastille Day by going to military parades, watching fireworks displays, attending firemen’s balls, and other public events.
-Furthermore, many Parisians also go to public parks for picnics with friends and family.
+Locals in Paris celebrate Bastille Day by attending military parades, watching fireworks displays, attending firemen’s balls, and attending other public events.
+Many Parisians also go to public parks for picnics with friends and family.

 What are The Main Events and Attractions in Paris on Bastille Day?